Paper 1 clarifications

-Teachers need to make the judgment call about the use of older studies.
+Teachers need to make a judgment call about the use of older studies.
 Studies such as Bartlett and Ebbinghaus may be seen as still valid.
-However, other older studies may be considered too old to be of value.
+However, other studies may be considered too old to be of value.
 No further guidance is given on this.
 My own experience is that universities tend to have limits on the age of studies.
 Many would not accept research from the 19th century accept for historical context.
 I would recommend sticking to research from 1960 to the present.

 3. How many studies are required?

 With regard to how much research is necessary in an SAQ or ERQ, the response is still a bit unclear.
 All responses require research.
 Therefore, all SAQs will require a study.
 The clarification reads:

 As Psychology is evidence-based, it is expected that students will use their knowledge of research to support their argument.
 There is no prescription as to which or how many pieces of research are appropriate for their response.
 As such it is important that the research selected is relevant, appropriate and useful in supporting the argument they are making.
 One piece of research that is clearly relevant, appropriate and used well is better than several pieces that repeat the same point over and over.

 4. May students use animal research on Paper 1?